myopenmath/policies/terms-of-service.md

 <h2 id="security">12.
 Password and Security</h2>

-You are responsible for maintaining the confidentiality of your MyOpenMath Services password, and you are solely responsible for all activities that occur under your password.
+You are responsible for maintaining the confidentiality of your MyOpenMath Services login password, and you are solely responsible for all activities that occur under your password.
 You agree to immediately notify MyOpenMath of any unauthorized use of your password or any other breach of security related to the MyOpenMath Services.
 MyOpenMath may require you to alter your password if MyOpenMath believes that your password is no longer secure.

 <h2 id="third-party">13.
 Third Party Services</h2>